HobnobMancer/cazy_webscraper/docs/source/tutorial.rst

    cazy_webscraper --families GH1,PL9 --classes CE

 It does **not** matter what order you add the optional flags to your command.
-Therefore, if we wanted to scrape all CAZymes from PL1, PL2, PL3 and *all* of GH and CE we both:
+Therefore, if we wanted to scrape all CAZymes from PL1, PL2, PL3 and *all* of GH and CE, both:

 .. code-block:: bash